acorg/slurm-pipeline/README.md

 * `--scriptArgs`: Specify arguments that should appear on the command line when initial step scripts are run.
 The initial steps are those that do not have any dependencies.
+* `--printOutput`: Print the output of running each step to standard output.
+Note that the output of each step is also always contained in the JSON status output (which is also printed to standard output unless the `--output` option is used to redirect it).

 It is important to understand that all script steps are *always* invoked, including when `--firstStep` or `--skip` are used.
 See below for the